Psychedelic Gnosis: Historical and Archetypal Perspectives

 Week 8.
 Alien Gnosis: Terence McKenna and the Message from the Overmind

-In the early 1990’s, a new popular advocate of psychedelics rose to prominence via the electronic music of the psychedelic rave scene.
 Steeped in the work of Jung, Eliade, and the texts of gnosis East and West, Terence McKenna had undertaken a bizarre quasi-alchemical experiment with his brother Dennis in the Amazon, and in the post-Cold War era he gave voice to a distinctive neo-shamanic paradigm which revived the central Romantic themes of the sixties psychedelic counterculture: namely, the liberation of women, nature, and sexuality from an evolutionarily maladaptive ‘dominator culture’.

 Week 9.
 The Fractal Tree of Life: Near-Criticality and Gnosis as an Archetypal Phenomenon

-In this class we will review the diverse experiences and interpretative frameworks we have studied, and we will assess psychedelic gnosis as a phenomenological correlate of the restructuring neurological events identified by contemporary psychedelic neuroscientists in neuroimaging experiments.
+In this class, we will review the diverse experiences and interpretative frameworks we have studied, and we will assess psychedelic gnosis as a phenomenological correlate of the restructuring neurological events identified by contemporary psychedelic neuroscientists in neuroimaging experiments.
 Adopting a holistic, non-reductive perspective, we will examine these events as neurobiological markers of the individuation process described by Jung – a process which can be catalysed by a number of gnostic technologies of consciousness beyond psychedelics.